top of page

 About Marina

 Since 2019, Marina has been on the Heritage in Schools panel of experts with the Heritage Council of Ireland.
-She is Co-founder and CEO of Lough Grainey Nature Sanctuary in county Clare, Ireland, where she volunteers together with a beautiful team of like-minded people to preserve the amazing wilderness that still exists here.
+She is co-founder of Lough Grainey Nature Sanctuary in county Clare, Ireland, where she works together with a beautiful team of like-minded people to preserve the amazing wilderness that still exists here.

-Prior to discovering her passion for working with nature and children, herbal medicine, and rewilding, she completed a doctorate, two Masters degrees, and a summa cum laude Bachelors degree, and lectured at Trinity College Dublin.
-She is a published author and has produced several documentary films and television programs.
+Prior to discovering her passion for working with nature, herbal medicine, ceremony, and rewilding, she completed a doctorate, two Masters degrees, and a summa cum laude Bachelors degree, and was a university lecturer.
+She is a published author and has produced several documentary films and television programs including the recent documentary film Loch Gréine: A Bright Vision that was part of the official selection at the Galway Film Fleadh.

-She is a priestess of the Temple of Plants and a registered weddings celebrant and solemniser, registered with the Office of the Registrar General and can officially solemnise weddings in Ireland.
+She is a registered weddings celebrant and solemniser, registered with the Office of the Registrar General and solemnises weddings in Ireland.

 She has taught workshops on plant medicine and given talks at different events, including the Galway Garden Festival and Galway Museum.

 We all have so much support.
-All we need to do is open our hearts and listen, feel, and trust the Universe.
+All we need to do is open our hearts and listen, feel, and trust the Universe, and we will be able to hear the voice of Nature.

 With love,